7 Must-Do Valencia Activities

 The gardens are built on the former riverbed of the Turia, whose course was altered after the flood in the 50s.
 The Turia was diverted south of the city, leaving a huge tract of land that crosses the city from West to East, bordering the historical center.

-Our Final 4-Day Valencia Budget
+Our 4-Day Budget

 So how did our planned budget of €350 per person measure up after 4 days in Valencia?